Iguta/career-assistant/README.md

 - **ModuleNotFoundError**: Make sure your virtual environment is activated and you've run `pip install -r requirements.txt`
 - **API Key Error**: Verify your `.env` file exists and contains valid `OPENAI_API_KEY`, `PUSHOVER_USER`, and `PUSHOVER_TOKEN`
 - **File Not Found**: Check that `cv.pdf` (or `Resume.pdf`) and `background.txt` exist in the project directory
+- **Uvicorn/Gradio Launch Error (TypeError: loop_factory)**:
+  - This is a compatibility issue between `nest-asyncio` and `uvicorn` on Python 3.12+
+  - **Solution**: Run `python setup_uvicorn_patch.py` after installing dependencies
+  - Make sure your virtual environment is activated when running the patch script
+  - If the error persists, check that you're using Python 3.12 or higher
 - **Pushover Notifications Not Working**:
   - Verify your Pushover credentials are correct in the `.env` file
   - Make sure you're logged into the Pushover app on your device